hicksy/martinhicks.dev/src/articles/eleventy-and-webc.md

   webp: /images/articles/eleventy-webc.webp
   alt: Eleventy and WebC text only logos on a black background
 ---
 I recently rebuilt this website and my company website - [sinovi.uk](sinovi.uk) - using [Eleventy](https://www.11ty.dev/) 2.0 and their new [WebC](https://www.11ty.dev/docs/languages/webc/) language for templating.

 It's really good.
 And well worth checking out.

-In this post I look at my experiences trying out Eleventy 2.0 and its new Web Component language, webc.
+In this post I look at my experiences trying out Eleventy 2.0 and its new Web Component language, WebC.

 _**Note**_